pydantic/logfire-helm-chart/charts/logfire/README.md

 ![Version: 0.7.1](https://img.shields.io/badge/Version-0.7.1-informational?style=flat-square) ![AppVersion: c983beb0](https://img.shields.io/badge/AppVersion-c983beb0-informational?style=flat-square)

-Helm chart for self-hosted Pydantic Logfire
+Helm chart for self-hosted Pydantic Logfire.

+This chart exists as public documentation of how to set up and run self-hosted Pydantic Logfire but requires an image pull key to actually use. **Self-hosted Logfire is an Enterprise offering that requires a contract and payment, it is not free software**.
+Please contact sales@pydantic.dev to discuss setting up a contract and pricing.

 ## Local Quickstart (Evaluation & Testing)